-Cost of orthodontic treatment
+Cost of Orthodontic Treatment

-Coverage in the public health insurance
+Coverage in the Public Health Insurance

 Public health insurance only covers standard treatments which are characterized with the words “suitable, economical, sufficient”.
 However, orthodontics has undergone a rapid development in the last decades and offers many modern treatment options which are not covered by public health insurance.
-Strictly speaking a modern, efficient orthodontic treatment is not possible at the average fee offered by the public health insurance price of 2,500 Euro, considering that twice the amount was paid before 1990.
-For this reason, we charge customers of public health care extra costs, which range from a few hundreds to 3,000 Euro.
+Strictly speaking a modern, efficient orthodontic treatment is not possible at the average fee offered by the public health insurance price of 3000 Euro, considering that twice the amount was paid before 1990.
+For this reason, most orthodontists charge customers of public health care extra costs, which range from a few hundreds to 3000 Euro.
 Unfortunately it is almost impossible for patients to figure out the relation between claimed cost and offered service.
 This led to a non-transparent market of additional services.

-Coverage in the private health insurance
+Coverage in the Private Health Insurance

 In the private insurance treatment fees can be many times the amount covered by the public health insurance according to the federal scale of fees GOZ (though this difference has evened more and more by additional private fees asked in the public health insurance sector during the last years).
 With the decreasing willingness of the private insurances to refund treatment costs, private insurance customers have to become acquainted to the fact that they have to pay for a certain part of the cost on their own.
 The treatment costs can range from 1,000 Euros for the straightening of two front teeth to much more than 10,000 Euros for a complex treatment of adult patients.